The Hardy Boys (2020 TV series)

 The Hardy Boys is a mystery drama television series, based on The Hardy Boys book series created by Edward Stratemeyer.
-The show is produced by Nelvana and Lambur Productions.
-The first season was released on Hulu on December 4, 2020, and the second season was released on April 6, 2022.
-The show went into production for a third, and final, season in October 2022 according to Variety.com.

-The series stars Alexander Elliot, Rohan Campbell, Jennifer Hsiung, Keana Lyn, Riley O'Donnell, Bea Santos, and Adam Swain as the main characters.
+It was produced by Nelvana and Lambur Productions.
+The series stars Alexander Elliot, Rohan Campbell, Keana Lyn, Riley O'Donnell, Bea Santos, and Adam Swain as the main characters.
 Filming took place mainly in Ontario, Canada, with featured locations including Cambridge, Port Hope, and Hamilton.

+The first season was released on Hulu on December 4, 2020.
+The second season was released on April 6, 2022.
+The third and final season was released on July 26, 2023.

 Premise

 The Hardy Boys follows two brothers, Frank and Joe Hardy, alongside their friends and father, trying to disclose the truth about something quite menacing happening right in their own town of Bridgeport.